ScottLogic/blog/_posts/2024-05-16-noJS-2-stochastic-boogaloo.md

 ~~~

 Using the new variables `--has-X-won`, `--has-O-won` and `--has-drawn` we can display the result of the game.
 We can also change the O `label` scaling logic above to use `--is-O-to-play` and add an equivalent ruleset for X, so that the label become hidden when the game is over.
-A little bit of html and css is needed to move the squares into the right location, but there is nothing special there.
+A little bit of HTML and CSS is needed to move the squares into the right location, but there is nothing special there.

 ### Random
 Now for the real fun part, how to create a <del>sophisticated AI</del> bot to play in an evenly distributed 'random' manner.
 For this we first create extra labels for all of the locations (for X and O).
 They will be placed behind a `div` that will act as a `button`.
 If we animate the labels and make them invisible, the user will not be able to know which label is currently under the button.